-Nationwide Service on All UPS Equipment
+Nationwide Service on UPS Equipment

-UPS Load and Runtime Calculator
+How to Calculate UPS Load and Runtime

 When it comes to selecting an uninterruptible power (UPS) system, there are several factors to consider.
 Beyond determining the desired topology and whether you require a single-phase or three-phase unit, it is essential to properly calculate the size of the UPS you need.
 To do so, you must take into account the intended total load (the combined voltage and amperage of all connected devices), the capacity (the unit’s maximum power output), and the amount of backup time desired from the UPS batteries (how long the UPS can support the equipment during a power outage).